NuriddinovMA/ABCE/README.md

 512 4

 That means the desirable radius of contact combining for loci lying between 0 and 46 bins is 0, between 46 and 510 bins is 1, etc. This information is a advise, not a requirement.

-3) Enhancing matrix using information about distance and combine radius (use -h and see ExampleCommand.txt to more details).
+3) Enhance matrix using information about distance and combine radius (use -h and see ExampleCommand.txt to more details).

 python contrast_enhancing.py -i path_to_your_oe_matrix -o path_to_output_directory -l locus_start locus_end -r matrix_resolution_in_bp -d distance -c combine_radius -e contrast_enhancing_radius